 Sun Tzu says “know thy enemy.”

 Gathering information is a key step in any advanced WordPress security attack.
 Earlier this year, the person that hacked a major security contractor published how they did it.
 Surprisingly, the attack was not too complex.
 They used good skills and freely available tools to scan their target.
+As we have seen with our Managed WordPress Hosting service, attackers are always trying new ways to break into your site.

 These tools included simple, freely available scanning tools, Google searches and just looking at the page’s HTML code.